 Explore Layer's formula V2 capabilities for date, text, and math functions.
 Learn how to use DATE, CONCATENATE, ROUND, and more to enhance your data calculations.

-Below is a list of all available formula functions in Layer.
-Read technical documentation in Layer →
+Below is a complete reference for all available formula functions in Layer.
+Each entry includes the syntax, a description, parameters, return type, examples, and related functions.
+Read the technical documentation in Layer →

 ARRAY(value1, value2, ...)